Canon 1200D vs Nikon D5300

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (18 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (19 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1200D or the D5300 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.